pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert snapshot.originator_id == world_id
     assert snapshot.originator_version == 4

+.. _Persistence:

 Configuring persistence
 =======================

-In the example above, the domain events have been stored in memory, using the default persistence infrastructure provided by the library.
+The example above uses the application's default persistence infrastructure.

-By default, the application object uses its `"plain old Python objects" persistence infrastructure <persistence.html#infrastructure-factory>`_, which simply keeps stored events in a data structure in memory.
+By default, the application object uses the library's "plain old Python objects" :ref:`infrastructure factory <Factory>`, which provides the application with infrastructure classes that simply keep stored events in a data structure in memory.

-To use other persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the `topic <domain.html#topics>`_ of another infrastructure factory.
-The `topic <domain.html#topics>`_ is the path to the infrastructure object class that will be used to construct the application persistence objects.
-Often using other persistence infrastructure will involve setting other environment variables to configure access to a real database, such as a database name, a user name, and a password.
+To use alternative persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the :ref:`topic <Topics>` of another infrastructure factory object class that will construct alternative application persistence objects.
+Using alternative persistence infrastructure will normally involve setting particular environment variables that configure access to a real database, such as a database name, a user name, and a password.

-In the example below, the library's `SQLite infrastructure <persistence.html#sqlite>`_ is used.
-In the case of the library's SQLite factory, the environment variables ``SQLITE_DBNAME`` must be set to a file path.
-And if the tables do not exist, the ``DO_CREATE_TABLE`` must be set to a "true" value ('y', 'yes', 't', 'true', 'on', or '1').
+The example below shows how to configure the application to use the library's :ref:`SQLite infrastructure <SQLite>`.
+In the case of the library's SQLite factory, the environment variable ``SQLITE_DBNAME`` must be set to a file path.
+And if the tables do not exist, the ``DO_CREATE_TABLE`` must be set to a "true" value (``'y'``, ``'yes'``, ``'t'``, ``'true'``, ``'on'``, or ``'1'``).
+The function :func:`~distutils.utils.strtobool` from the Python :mod:`distutils.utils` module is used to interpret the value of this environment variable.

 .. code:: python